hasancanbuldu/masters_thesis/README.md

-# Master's Thesis: Multi-Modal Traffic Stress Analysis of Road Network Quality
-**A Comparative Study of Athens and Munich**
+# Master's Thesis: Multi-Modal Traffic Stress Analysis of Road Network Quality: A Comparative Study of Athens and Munich

 This repository contains the code and data structure for my MSc thesis, conducted as part of the Transportation Systems programme at the Technical University of Munich (TUM).

 - **Ordered Logit Models**: to analyse how infrastructure types influence perceived safety ratings